madcampos/Soulbound/README.md

-# A HTML5 Shadowrun Character Sheet
+# A HTML5 RPG Platform

-The intents of this project are to create a shadowrun Chacacter Sheet unsing new web technologies (and for me to learn more).
+The intents of this project are to create a rpg management unsing new web technologies (and for me to learn more).
 Actualy it's able to load data from a file (JSON formated) and display it, it also creates a string from the fields and display it.

 ## Browser (lack of) Suport